0xB10C/b10g/projects.md

   <a href="https://mempool.observer"><img src="/images/mempool-observer-icon.png" alt="mempool.observer logo"></a>
 </p>

 This site displays mempool statistics.
 For example the current mempool and historical mempool of my node are shown.
 The idea is to provide information about the current mempool state to a bitcoin user with a seemingly stuck and longtime-unconfirmed transaction.
 Additionally the site can be used for double checking feerate estimates before transacting.
-The current site version two build in spring 2019 - a complete remake from the one I [first build](https://web.archive.org/web/20170912070511/https://mempool.observer/) in mid 2017.
+The current site is v2, which I build in spring 2019 as a complete remake from [v1](https://web.archive.org/web/20170912070511/https://mempool.observer/) I build in mid 2017.
 [Read more about the project's history.](https://github.com/0xB10C/memo#project-history)

 - [https://mempool.observer](https://mempool.observer)
 - [Source on GitHub](https://github.com/0xB10C/memo)